lolabray/lolabot/README.md

 ## 🎈 Usage <a name = "usage"></a>

-To use the bot, type:
+To use the bot, type into your discord server after installation:
 ```
 **LolaBot Commands:**